sheila-24/micro-pod/README.md

 #### Purpose of the Project

-1.Ease of the user to episodes, events or merchandise on the site.
+*Ease of the user to episodes, events or merchandise on the site.
-2.Helps in tracking the progress of the podcast in terms of numbers through feedback from users.
+*Helps in tracking the progress of the podcast in terms of numbers through feedback from users.
-3.To form a community of like-minded people who will help in achieving the goals.
+*To form a community of like-minded people who will help in achieving the goals.
-4.The website will help in selling and advertising of merchandise to our listeners
+*The website will help in selling and advertising of merchandise to our listeners

 #### Technical Requirements

-1.Programming languages used;html,Css,JavaScript.
+*Programming languages used;html,Css,JavaScript.
-2.Coding Environment; Visual Studio Code.
+*Coding Environment; Visual Studio Code.
-3.Hosting Platform; Github.
+*Hosting Platform; Github.